quintilesims/layer0/docs-src/docs/reference/consul.md

 Layer0 Services that use Consul will need to add the [Registrator](#registrator-container-definition) and [Consul Agent](#consul-agent-container-definition) definitions to the
 `containerDefinitions` section of your Deploys.
 You must also add the [Docker Socket](#docker-socket-volume-definition) definition to the `volumes` section of your Deploys.

-For an example of a Deploy that uses Consul, see the [Guestbook with Consul](/guides/guestbook_consul) guide.
+For an example of a Deploy that uses Consul, see the [Guestbook + Redis + Consul](../guides/walkthrough/deployment-3) guide.

 ---
 ## Registrator Container Definition